-Neuroendocrine Cancer Australia operates face-to-face NET support group meetings in most Australian capital cities six times per year.
+NeuroEndocrine Cancer Australia operates face-to-face NET support group meetings in most Australian capital cities six times per year.
+Online support groups are also held monthly to ensure we reach everyone right across Australia and carers support group which is held quarterly.
 NET patients and carers can also access a 'closed' forum on Facebook as well as obtain information and support with our specialist NET nurse on 1300 287 363 or netnurse@neuroendocrine.org.au